Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/saving.md

 - **Save button disabled.** Re-scan the tag and wait for the title to show “NFC Tag”.
 - **“No SD card” error.** Check card seating and filesystem.
 The path `/mnt/ghostesp/` must be writeable.
-- **File overwriting unexpectedly.** GhostESP auto-generates names and will overwrite if the same model/UID combination is scanned repeatedly.
+- **File overwriting**: GhostESP auto-generates names and will overwrite if the same model/UID is scanned repeatedly.

 ## FAQ